roynrishingha/roynrishingha.github.io/CONTRIBUTING.md

+# CONTRIBUTION GUIDELINES

-All contributions are welcome and under MIT license.
+All contributions are accepted.
+Feel free to open issues and PR.